Energy

 Shared Energy Coordinator

-As of FY2025, the six Towns participating in the SEC program are Bradford, Norwich, Sharon, Strafford, Thetford, and Woodstock.
-Any project that works towards Vermont’s Comprehensive Energy Plan goals by increasing energy efficiency or reducing greenhouse gas (GHG) emissions is within the scope of the SEC program.
-The SEC Steering Committee, comprised of one representative from each of the six towns, helps to further define the direction of the program and assigns specific tasks.
+The Shared Energy Coordinator (SEC) program provides Energy Coordinator services to towns that do not have the resources on their own to implement and manage energy efficiency and electrification projects.
+As of FY26, the seven towns participating in the SEC program are Bradford, Fairlee, Norwich, Sharon, Strafford, Thetford, and Woodstock.
+The SEC Steering Committee, comprised of one representative from each of the seven towns, helps to define the direction of the program and assigns specific tasks.

 Value is provided to the SEC towns by documenting energy savings and bringing in grant dollars to fund energy-related projects.
 SEC services include: developing, procuring, and managing town level energy projects such as energy audits, community solar, replacing fossil fuel heating systems, and building EV charging stations; as well as conducting community outreach and education.
+SEC also developed and maintains the Energy Efficiency & Electrification (E3) guides, which help individuals, towns, and businesses find resources to carry out these important projects.

 For more information about this program, please contact Harry Falconer at [email protected].

 Energy in the Two Rivers-Ottauquechee Region